-Three Commissioners meet on a weekly basis, relying upon Civil Service staff that oversees specialized divisions.
+Three Commissioners meet on a regular basis, relying upon Civil Service staff that oversees specialized divisions.
 These divisions are Recruitment, Classification, Qualification, Examination, Placement, County Transactions and Municipal Transactions.

 Recruitment administers all Civil Service exams and is responsible for preparing examination announcements and reconciling examination results from the New York State Civil Service Commission, prior to the establishment of eligible lists. firstname.lastname@example.org

 Classification defines all positions, according to the duties to be performed by incumbents of those positions and establishes training and experience requirements for the positions. email@example.com

 Qualification reviews all applications, for both examination and employment, in Nassau County Departments and municipalities located in Nassau County. firstname.lastname@example.org